Persistent troll...

 As above.

-Post by The Doctor3) 2-3 years old.
+3) 2-3 years old.
 Female.
 Had 9 kittens. spaded.
 Can hunt.

 Hates being held in hand.